Home » Destinations » Northeast Hidden Gems » Discover Dorset, Vermont: A Hidden Gem in New England

 Where the Locals Dine

-And for something truly casual and family-friendly, there’s East Dorset General Store, just a few minutes down Route 7.
-Their deli sandwiches are legendary in the area—especially the turkey cranberry on house-baked bread.
+If you want something really casual and family-friendly, head down Route 7 for a few minutes to East Dorset General Store.
+Their deli sandwiches are legendary in the area, especially the Turkey Cranberry on their house-baked bread.

 Local Tips and Insider Recommendations for Dorset Vermont